$623,763 Budget Shortfall

 Guilford’s Reserve Fund Policy was voted on and established by Vermont law.
 Guilford’s policy was revised in October of 2024 (around the time of this transaction) and states, “that any expenditure of the fund by the selectboard shall require approval of a majority of selectboard members at a duly warned selectboard meeting.”

-Second, since the SB never authorized the transfer, there was no opportunity to fix the problem.
+Second, since the SB wasn't aware of the transfer, there was no opportunity to fix the problem.

 For instance, Guilford residents voted to allocate up to $68,000 to law enforcement services through the Windham Sheriff’s office.
-Those funds were not used for several reasons.
-In order to keep that money assigned to law enforcement, the professional auditor had recommended, some time ago, that the SB assign those funds.
+Those funds were not used for several good reasons.
+In order to keep that money assigned to law enforcement, the professional auditor had recommended to the Town Administrator that the SB assign those funds.

-The SB eventually assigned those funds however, they had to rescind their vote when the auditor later informed them that "funds can not be assign that don’t exist.”
+The SB eventually attempted to assigned those funds however, they had to rescind their vote when the auditor later informed them that "funds can not be assign that don’t exist.”
+Since those funds were not specifically assigned, they were drawn out of the general fund due to the shortfall.

 For those funds to be legally allocated for anything other than Sherriff services, it must be voted on at Town meeting or a special Town meeting.
-How can that money no longer exist you ask, well, because it was spent on other things improperly.
+How can that money no longer exist you ask, well, because it was spent to fix the Town Administrators neglect.